-1

 JDBC Driver:

 PostgreSQL (org.postgresql.Driver)

 Host (required):

 localhost

-Port (required):
+Port (required): E

 5432

 Database (required):

 foodmart

 URL (required):

 jdbc:postgresql://localhost:5432/foodmart

+• ı -

 Figure 4-2 Setting the JDBC Driver

-6. Enter the hostname for your database, and the database name.
-Specify the port as well if you do not use the default port.
+6. Enter the hostname, port, and database name for your database.
+The default hostname is the localhost, and the default port is the typical port for the specified database vendor.
 The three fields are combined automatically to create the JDBC URL that the server will use to access the database.
-The following table shows the typical JDBC URL for each of the supported databases.